British navy group: 'Potential hijack' of ship off UAE coast - NewsBreak

 "Iran’s naval forces are ready for help and rescue in the region,” Khatibzadeh said.

-Iran denied playing any role in the incident, though Tehran and its allied militias have used similar “suicide” drones in past attacks.

-Israel, the United States and United Kingdom vowed a “collective response” to the attack, without elaborating.
+Israel, the United States and United Kingdom have vowed an unspecified “collective response” to the attack.

 The Gulf of Oman is near the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a fifth of all oil passes.
 Fujairah, on the UAE’s eastern coast, is a main port in the region for ships to take on new oil cargo, pick up supplies or trade out crew.